Presidential transition of John F. Kennedy: Eisenhower's role in transition and his relations with Kennedy

 Eisenhower thought that the Kennedy administration would blame him for its failures and take credit for Eisenhower's successes.
 He worried that any holdovers from his administration would be used as foils by the new administration.
 Eisenhower discouraged senior members of his own administration from accepting jobs in Kennedy's.
 For example, when he discovered that C. Douglas Dillon, under secretary of state in the Eisenhower administration, was under consideration to be Kennedy's secretary of the treasury, Eisenhower urged Dillon not to accept the position, warning him that he would become a scapegoat to the "radicals" in Kennedy's administration.
 Eisenhower was angered when Dillon disregarded his advice and accepted the position.
+Other Republicans were worried that Dillon holding this role would limit their ability to attack Kennedy on the economy.

+Eisenhower's White House executive clerk William J. Hopkins provided the Kennedy transition team with detailed briefing books on the incumbent White House staff, as well as maps illustrating the layout of the West Wing of the White House and the Old Executive Office Building.
+During the transition, Eisenhower's administration also prepared their documents for transfer to the future Dwight D. Eisenhower Presidential Library.

-Per later recounting by some officials involved, Eisenhower, in the waning days of his presidency, invited Kennedy to play a role in decision-making on significant issues, but Kennedy declined the offer.
+Per later recounting by some officials involved, in the waning days of his presidency, Eisenhower invited Kennedy to play a role in decision-making on significant issues, but Kennedy declined the offer.
 Kennedy advisor Ted Sorensen would later write that Kennedy, "thought it was inappropriate, unwise, until he had full responsibility and information to participate in, commit himself to, or even comment or be consulted upon these actions being taken by the outgoing administration between election and inauguration – including a mission to western Europe to improve the payments balance and ending of all diplomatic relations with Cuba."
 Incidentally, during Eisenhower's own presidential transition from President Truman there were reports that Truman had extended a similar offer which Eisenhower had also declined.

-Other developments

-Kennedy held his first post-election press conference on November 9, where he discussed the transition and announced, for the first time, the names of several individuals that he had selected for his administration.
+On January 3, with just more than two weeks left in his presidency, the lame duck Eisenhower made a major international relations decision and ended diplomatic relations with Cuba and closed the United States Embassy in Cuba.
+On January 17, Eisenhower delivered his farewell address.
+This was considered a significant speech of Eisenhower's presidency, being regarded as the closing "bookend" to his tenure as president.